karoliskoncevicius/matrixTests/README.md

 * obs.tot - total number of observations
 * mean.x - mean of x
 * mean.diff - mean of x and y difference
-* ci.low - lower confidence interval
+* conf.low - lower confidence interval

+Values that are present in all of tests are typically written using a single word:

+* df
+* pvalue
-* statistic.t - t statistic of the test
+* statistic

-Exception from this rule are values that have a dot or dash in their name.
-Like *p.value*.
+When multiple choices are possible the name is extended:

+* df.between
+* df.within

 #### Row names ####